 - Home-made sugar paste.
 Easier than you think.
 Put some icing sugar into a small bowl, pour very little water on it and stir.
 Keep adding more water depending how thick paste you want.
 For dipping, the watery paste is better, but for snow-white writing quality icing you need to add less water making the mixture thicker.
 Then ladle it into a clean plastic food zip bag and cut a tiny hole off one corner.
 This is the cheapest possible option to create your own icing pipe.
 You can also perfectly determinate the size of the hole.
 I then used some edible white pearl and bronze sprinklers too.

 - Ready to roll icing.
-I used Ready To Roll White Icing and I was very happy with it.
+I used Ready To Roll White Icing and I was very happy with it, so easy to use!
 With Christmas themed decorating cutters I made cut outs from the thinly rolled icing and stick them on the Lebkuchens with edible glue.
-Very very easy.

 The preparation is very easy, the baking takes little time too, so I can recommend it as a children Christmas preparation activity, the decoration is good fun and it makes very little mess.